-Beginning with the 2012-2013 FAFSA, if you are selected for verification, you will be required to provide tax return information in one of two ways: 1) use the IRS Data Retrieval Tool within FAFSA (preferred method), or 2) submit copies of IRS Tax Return Transcripts with your verification form.
+Beginning with the 2012-2013 FAFSA, any student that is selected for verification will be required to provide tax return information in one of two ways: 1) use the IRS Data Retrieval Tool within FAFSA (preferred method), or 2) submit copies of IRS Tax Return Transcripts with a verification form.
 The Financial Assistance Office will no longer be able to accept copies of IRS 1040, 1040A or 1040EZ tax returns.
 Instructions for requesting an IRS Tax Return Transcript are below:

-The Financial Assistance Office may need a copy of your Social Security card, birth certificate, copies of INS documents to verify eligible non-citizen status, or verification of Selective Service registration.
-The Financial Assistance Office will notify you if these or other documents are required to complete your file.
+The Financial Assistance Office may need a copy of a student's Social Security card, birth certificate, copies of INS documents to verify eligible non-citizen status, or verification of Selective Service registration.
+The Financial Assistance Office will notify the student if these or other documents are required to complete their file.

-Under the Family Educational Rights and Privacy Act, WNC cannot release student financial aid information to anyone other than you, the student.
-If you wish your information to be released to someone else, you must request and submit this form.
+Under the Family Educational Rights and Privacy Act, WNC cannot release student financial aid information to anyone other than the student.
+If a student wishs to have their information released to someone else, they must submit the request through MyWNC.

-The Financial Assistance Office begins processing applications in mid-April for students who have met the April 1 priority FAFSA filing deadline.
-Once all required documents are submitted and your file is complete, eligibility is determined.
-Applicants should complete their FAFSAs by July 1 in order to receive funding in time to meet fall semester fee deadlines and by December 1 in order to meet spring semester fee deadlines.
+The Financial Assistance Office begins processing applications in June for students who have met the April 1 priority FAFSA filing deadline.
+Once all required documents are submitted and a student's file is complete, eligibility is determined.
+Applicants should complete their FAFSAs and submit all additional required forms no later than July 1 in order to receive funding in time to meet fall semester fee deadlines and by December 1 in order to meet spring semester fee deadlines.

-An Award Offer Notification will be mailed to you after we have reviewed your file and your academic progress.
-AWARDS ARE BASED ON THE LEVEL OF ENROLLMENT YOU LISTED ON YOUR FAFSA.
-The actual amount received will differ if your enrollment status changes.
-You must maintain a current mailing address with our Admissions and Records Office.
-Award letters and checks are mailed to the address on file with them.
+Students will be notified electronically when their Award Offer is ready for review.
+AWARDS ARE BASED ON THE LEVEL OF ENROLLMENT LISTED ON THE FAFSA.
+The actual amount received will differ if a student's enrollment status changes.
+A current mailing address must be maintained with the WNC Admissions and Records Office.
+Award letters and checks are mailed to the address on file.

 Federal regulations require that all types of financial aid be coordinated.
-You must inform the Financial Assistance Office if you receive any aid not listed on your award notification such as scholarships, stipends, vocational rehabilitation, or veterans' benefits.
-A revision to your financial aid award may be necessary.
+A student must inform the Financial Assistance Office if they receive any aid not listed on their award notification such as scholarships, stipends, vocational rehabilitation, or veterans benefits.
+A revision to the financial aid award may be necessary.

-The first half of your grant and/or loan awards are mailed to you at the beginning of the semester.
-Disbursement dates depend on when you are awarded AND will reflect your actual enrollment status at the time of payment.
-No adjustments are made for added or dropped units after the second week of the term.
-The amount of aid on your award letter may differ from what you receive if your enrollment changes and/or if you owe student charges.
+The first half of a student's grant and/or loan awards are mailed at the beginning of the semester.
+Disbursement dates depend on when funds are awarded AND will reflect a student's actual enrollment status at the time of payment.
+No adjustments are made for added or dropped units after the first week of the term.
+The amount of aid on a student's award letter may differ from what they receive if their enrollment changes and/or if the student owes charges.

-If you never attend a class or you have a change of enrollment status, your financial aid award must be recalculated.
-This will result in you owing part or all of that award money back to the college.
+If a student never attends a class or has a change of enrollment status, the financial aid award must be recalculated.
+This will result in the student owing part or all of that award money back to the college.

-If you owe an overpayment, you have 45 days to repay the college in full or it will be reported to the Department of Education.
-You will not be able to receive further financial aid from any college until the overpayment has been paid.
+A student who owes an overpayment has 45 days to repay the college in full or it will be reported to the Department of Education.
+The student will not be able to receive further financial aid from any college until the overpayment has been paid.

-Residual checks will be mailed by the Business Office, to the address that was given to the Admissions Office.
-If you sign up for direct deposit, checks will be directly deposited into your bank account.
-It is your responsibility to report any changes of address to the Admissions Office or changes in your bank account to the Business Office.
+Residual checks will be mailed by the Business Office, to the address that is on a student's MyWNC account.
+If the student has signed up for direct deposit, checks will be directly deposited into their bank account.
+It is the student's responsibility to update any changes of address or changes in bank account information through their MyWNC account.

-Any student charges for the current semester will be deducted from your financial aid and/or scholarship.
+Any student charges for the current semester will be deducted from the student's financial aid and/or scholarship.

-If your check is returned to the college, it will not be re-mailed; it will be held at the Business Office and you will need to pick it up.
+If a check is returned to the college, it will not be re-mailed; it will be held at the Business Office and the student will be responsible for picking it up.
 Unclaimed checks will be cancelled after 30 days.

-If your check is lost or not received, go to the Business Office and initiate a stop payment.
+If a check is lost or not received, go to the Business Office and initiate a stop payment.
 Reissued checks can take up to six weeks.

-You are required to present one type of valid photo ID (such as a Nevada driver's license or Nevada Identification Card) each time you inquire about your financial aid.
+A student is required to present a WNC Student ID or another type of valid photo ID (such as a Nevada driver's license or Nevada Identification Card) each time they inquire about their financial aid.